open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 type PlacementSpec struct {
 	// ...

-	// SpreadConstraints defines how placement decision should be distributed among a
+	// SpreadPolicy defines how placement decision should be distributed among a
 	// set of clusters.
-	SpreadConstraints []SpreadConstraintsTerm `json:"spreadConstraints,omitempty"`
+	SpreadPolicy []SpreadPolicyTerm `json:"spreadPolicy,omitempty"`
 }

-// SpreadConstraintsTerm defines a terminology to spread placement decisions type SpreadConstraintsTerm struct {
+// SpreadPolicyTerm defines a terminology to spread placement decisions type SpreadPolicyTerm struct {
-	// Type is the type of SpreadConstraintsTerm.
-It could be Even or Affinity.
-	// +required
-	Type string `json:"type"`

 	// TopologyKey is either a label key or a cluster claim name of ManagedClusters
 	// +required
 	TopologyKey string `json:"topologyKey"`